michaeldybdahl/M1_exam2019/README.md

 In the repository, we have uploaded the dataset, two PDF files (Stakeholder report and the notebook).
 Link to notebook in colab: https://colab.research.google.com/drive/15ETOHyj6L8Lv8lej6tVbqit09RjP2cCE

+NOTICE: When you run our notebook, some of the results for the supervised machinelearning is going to be slightly different (even though we used seed), but it shouldt affect the conclusions.

 # Problem statement:
 Is there any patterns of different groups of the students based on the features.
 Can we compute a model that predicts if a student is heavy drinker and can a model predict the students overall grade?